1982 Nickel Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 Rare 1982 Nickel Error List

-These represent the most common error type and typically carry modest premiums in most cases.
-The extent of filling determines value—minor weakness holds little premium while coins with major design elements completely missing attract more collector interest.
+These are the most common error type for the 1982 nickel and typically carry modest premiums.
+The extent of filling determines value: minor softness holds little premium, while coins with a major design element completely missing attract genuine collector interest.
+Always use 5x–10x magnification to distinguish a true filled-die error from ordinary die fatigue or wear.

 Where to Sell Your 1982 Nickel?